DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Introduction

-Proposed GTI bias mitigation strategies include adding guardrails to remove NSFW (not safe for work) concepts~\citep{dallemitig}, designing prompts and datasets that target fairer outcomes~\citep{bansal2022well}, and fine-tuning models to produce outputs representative of specific cultures and ethnicities~\citep{indigenous2023poc}.
-However, given the scale of datasets and models, social biases remain present even after guardrails are applied, and addressing the lack of representation for certain user groups is a significant challenge.
-To this end, research efforts have aimed at developing post-processing techniques to steer Stable Diffusion outputs away from inappropriate concepts~\citep{Schramowski_2023_CVPR} and methods to attenuate distributional and representational gender occupational biases~\citep{friedrich2023fair}.
-These methods automatically steer model outputs along semantic directions in latent space to produce unoffensive images (e.g., Safe Latent Diffusion~\citep{Schramowski_2023_CVPR}) or reduce representational biases (e.g., Fair Diffusion~\citep{friedrich2023fair}).
+To address the misalignment between TTI model and user worldviews, research has proposed strategies to modify TTI models, such as adding guardrails to remove not-safe-for-work (NSFW) concepts~\citep{dallemitig}, designing prompts and datasets that target ``fairer'' outcomes~\citep{bansal2022well}, and fine-tuning models to produce outputs representative of particular cultures~\citep{japanese_stable_diffusion, indigenous2023poc}.
+However, given the scale of the datasets and models, misalignment may remain even after these strategies are applied, and addressing the lack of representation for all user groups is a significant computational and resource challenge.
+To this end, research efforts have aimed at developing post-processing techniques to steer TTI model outputs away from inappropriate concepts~\citep{Schramowski_2023_CVPR} and reduce representational biases~\citep{friedrich2023fair}.
+These methods enable users to shift the outputs of the diffusion process along chosen semantic directions to better align with their desired worldview; however, they have been primarily used in a limited capacity (e.g., enforcing gender parity for occupation bias) that does not reflect the diversity of worldviews a human might want represented in any given context.

-Nevertheless, all GTI models, regardless of bias mitigation technique, inherently represent a specific \textit{worldview}.
-Borrowing the notion from philosophy, we define a worldview in the context of GTI as the attitudes, values, stories and expectations about the world around us~\citep{gray2011worldviews} that become codified in characteristics of a generated image.
-For GTI models, a worldview is a reflection of the data collected to train the models (e.g., LAION-5B) and the enforced associations between text and images (e.g., CLIP).
-Together, these represent a set of values and beliefs about the world that is reflected in the models' outputs.
-While existing bias mitigation techniques, like Fair Diffusion~\citep{friedrich2023fair}, can shift GTI worldviews by making outputs more representative, they are limited to a singular worldview (e.g., gender parity) that does not reflect the diversity of human worldviews.